- What to do

 Photo: Rörstrand

-The ceramic and glass design of Sweden – and the designers to look out for
+The ceramic and glass designers to look out for

 Ingegerd Råman is celebrated as a contemporary force within glass and ceramics.
 Some of the most famous works of her long career, which began in 1968, include the minimalist ‘Skyline’ set of vases (2000) and ‘Tanteralla’ sherry decanter (1999).
 Despite their clean lines, Råman’s creations exude warmth and even a whiff of humour.
 Take the children’s plate she created for Svenskt Tenn in 2003 for example.
 Inspired by founder Estrid Ericson’s much-loved ‘Elephant’ print, Råman decorated the plate’s rim with a parade of creatures, one of which is walking in the wrong direction.
-In Svenskt Tenn’s wondrous Stockholm store, you’ll find many other covetable glass and ceramic products, including ceramist Signe Persson-Melin’s fine bone china mug ‘Streck’ (line).
+In Svenskt Tenn’s wondrous Stockholm store, you’ll find much other covetable glass and ceramic products.

 Elsewhere, Anna Elzer Oscarson has gained a reputation for handcrafted, practical, yet ultra-stylish porcelain items under her own brand AEO.
 While her studio is in Gothenburg, her collections are manufactured in Lidköping at the renowned Porslinsfabriken factory.